datareel/datareel/cluster_manager/README.txt

 ---------------------
 The default DRCM resource script location is: /etc/drcm/resources

-The default installation include system resource script to manage crontabs, floating IP addresses, system services, NFS and CIFS files systems.
+The default installation includes system resource script to manage crontabs, floating IP addresses, system services, NFS and CIFS files systems.
 The NFS and CIFS file system resource script will check for stale mounts and automatically remount if a mount is stale.